nidkil/jest-test/README.md

 ## jest-test
-> Test repository to test jest mocking and some other tips & tricks.
-I'm documenting for myself that might be of use to others.
+> Test repository to test jest mocking and some other tips & tricks I'm documenting for myself that might be of use to others.

-IMPORTANT
+**IMPORTANT**

 If you are using node v10 and npm then this repository will probably not work for you.
-For more information please refer to this jest [issue](https://github.com/facebook/jest/issues/7395) on GitHub.
+For more information please refer to this [jest issue](https://github.com/facebook/jest/issues/7395) on GitHub.

-It also shows a couple of other tricks:
+In addition to testing mocking it demonstrates a couple of other things:
 1) Separate config files
 2) Setting aliases
 3) Webstorm tips & tricks

 ## 1. Separate config files

-To keep the configuration clear it is advisable to not put the jest and babel in package.json.
-You can use the following files to setup there respective configuration.
+To keep the configuration clear it is advisable to not put the jest and babel configuration in package.json.
+You can use the following files to setup there respective configuration in separate config files.

 - jest: jest.config.js
 - babel: babel.config.js